ConfettiFX/The-Forge/README.md

 5. The Forge is currently tested on Ubuntu with the following GPUs:
  * AMD RADEON RX 480
  * AMD RADEON VEGA 56
- * NVIDIA GeForce GTX 950
+ * NVIDIA GeForce 2070 RTX

-Make sure VulkanSDK environment variables are configured correctly.
-Please read the "Set up the Runtime Environment" and "Environment Variable Persistence" [https://vulkan.lunarg.com/doc/sdk/1.1.70.1/linux/getting_started.html](https://vulkan.lunarg.com/doc/sdk/1.1.70.1/linux/getting_started.html)

 # Android Requirements: